eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ## Code Analysis

-To ensure the code quality in iceoryx we use tool for analyzing the codebase.
-The goal is that the developer detects as early as possible potential bad code to resolve it.
+To ensure the code quality in iceoryx we use multiple tools for analyzing the codebase.
+The goal is that the developer detects potential bad code as early as possible.
 One free tool is [Deepcode](https://www.deepcode.ai) which does a semantic code analysis based on AI.
 It is scanning the Pull-Requests on Github and can be integrated easily in multiple IDEs like VS Code or Atom.